ENux-Distro/ENux/README.md

 ## Features

 - Debian base for stability and reliability
-- Bedrock Linux integration during installation
+- Bedrock Linux pre-installed
 - Access to multiple package managers on one system
-- Unified **pmm** tool for simplified package management
+- Unified **enux** tool for simplified package management
 - A nice ENux Welcome CLI program
 - Lightweight **XFCE** desktop for performance
 - Clean, minimal, and beginner-friendly setup
-- Our own Linux 6.18.5-enux kernel, ensuring you got the latest stable kernel.
+- Our own Linux 7.0-rc2-enux-enux kernel, ensuring you got the latest bleeding edge hardware and firmware support
+- Created with our own ISO Creator tool

 ---

-## Difference Between ENux 1.0, 2.0, 2.1, 3.0 and 4.0, 4.5 and 5.0
+## Difference Between ENux 1.0, 2.0, 2.1, 3.0 and 4.0, 4.5, 5.0 and 5.1.1

 ### ENux 1.0
 - Multi-step installation process